 When you choose to turn in a leased car early there may be a number of penalties you face.
 How many and how much you're charged varies by leasing company and state, so be sure to get these facts beforehand by checking your lease contract.

-Just because these penalties might be charged doesn't mean you should give up on turning in your leased car early, especially if you plan to purchase a new vehicle from the same dealer.
+Just because penalties might be charged doesn't mean you should give up on turning in your leased car early, especially if you plan to purchase a new vehicle from the same dealer.
 In fact, some companies even offer incentives for early lease turn-in if you're planning to buy or lease again.
-Check with your dealership to see if there are offers available that you can take advantage of if it's your goal to terminate your lease early for another car.
+Check with your dealership to see if there are offers available that you can take advantage of in this case.

 Options for Early Lease Termination

+More than one option at lease end.
 Did you know that returning your vehicle to the dealer you leased from isn't the only option when ending your lease?
-The important thing to remember is that your lease must be completed, or the car must be purchased, if you're planning on taking other routes.
+The important thing to remember is that your lease must be completed, or the car must be purchased if you're planning on taking other routes.

 - Transfer the car lease to someone else: You can find a buyer on your own, or use an online "lease swap" company to transfer the remainder of the lease to another person.
 Keep in mind this isn't allowed in all states, and the buyer you find has to qualify for the lease.
 So, make sure you check with your leasing company and local DMV or Secretary of State before you sign anything over to someone else.

-- Buyout the lease vehicle: Even if you want to purchase another car, getting an early lease buyout may be worth your while if there's equity in the vehicle and you can afford it.
-You avoid excess wear and tear and mileage charges this way, and can do as you please with the car once it's yours.
+- Buyout the leased vehicle: Even if you want to purchase another car, getting an early lease buyout may be worth your while if there's equity in the vehicle and you can afford it.
+You avoid excess wear and tear and mileage charges this way, and can do as you please with the car once it's yours, including trading it in for another vehicle.

 - Sell the vehicle privately: If you can sell the car privately for enough to pay off the buyout amount, you can go for this as well.
 Keep in mind, though, that if the buyout amount is high, it can be more difficult to turn a profit, making this option less worthwhile.